-Consequences, up to short-term suspension, depend on extent of violation.
+Consequences, up to short-term suspension, depend on extent of violation and student discipline history.

 Harassment / Intimidation / Bullying

 It is the policy of Everett School District to maintain a safe, respectful and secure learning environment for all students that is free from harassment, intimidation and bullying.
 Harassment, intimidation and/or bullying of students by other students, staff members, volunteers, parents, or guardians are prohibited.